 It is now time to act on IR35.
 Read on to find out how IR35 will impact on you and how our advice and Toolkit can help.

-Paul Scope, joint head of the Newcastle Employment team at Ward Hadaway, explains all you need to know.
+Employment Partner Paul Scope, explains all you need to know.
 Paul hosted an hour long webinar on Thursday 4th February via Zoom with expert colleagues Roisin Patton, Peter Byrne and Rachel Blythe, to talk you through how this change will impact you, whether you are a business, contractor or agency.
 You can watch the video below.

 If you prefer, you can listen to our podcast from 2020 (before the changes were delayed) featuring Paul Scope and our friends at MHA Tait Walker and Nigel Wright, explaining all your need to know about the new IR35 rules, using the links below: